![]() |

 Political Art Bangkok |

-In the center of the Queen Sirikit Art museum is a variety of friendly local artists that have their artworks set up on wall racks for people to view and purchase.
-I had a wonderful time chatting with the local Thai artists, where all of us are using pantomime, the universal language to communicate!
+In the center of the Queen Sirikit Art Museum, a variety of friendly local artists display their artworks on wall racks for visitors to view and purchase.
+I had a wonderful time chatting with these Thai artists, all of whom communicated using pantomime—the universal language!

 ![]() |